 CPP has for some time been involved in the process of providing solutions to those recommendations and in particular exclusion fencing for protected species.
-Within a developing site and environs, the exclusion fencing can be placed around natural pathways that small mammals and other species move, around ponds and close to newly built roads and tracks used for plant machinery and other vehicles that otherwise would not exist.
+Within a developing site and environs, exclusion fencing can be placed around natural pathways that small mammals and other species move, around ponds and close to newly built roads and tracks used for plant machinery and other vehicles that otherwise would not exist.

 In addition to providing significant support to UK projects, CPP has recently been approached to provide exclusion fencing solutions for overseas projects in remote locations and for extreme temperature conditions.
 CPP continues to be committed to its ongoing support to our environment applying our Define, Develop and Deliver philosophy throughout.